DeshwalX/spam-mail-detection-logreg/README.md

 # 📧 Spam Email Detection using Logistic Regression

 This project applies Natural Language Processing (NLP) and a Logistic Regression classifier to identify spam messages.
-It uses TF-IDF vectorization to convert text data into numerical features suitable for machine learning.
+It uses TF-IDF vectorization to convert textual data into numerical features suitable for machine learning.

 ---

 ## 📁 Dataset

-The dataset used contains labeled SMS/email messages categorized as 'spam' or 'ham'.
+The dataset contains labeled SMS or email messages classified as either 'spam' or 'ham'.
 > **Note:** The dataset (`mail_data.csv`) is not included in this repository.
-> A similar dataset is publicly available here: [Kaggle - Email Spam Classification](https://www.kaggle.com/datasets/balaka18/email-spam-classification-dataset-csv/data).
+> A similar dataset is available at [Kaggle - Email Spam Classification](https://www.kaggle.com/datasets/balaka18/email-spam-classification-dataset-csv/data).
-To run the notebook, download the dataset and upload it manually to the Colab environment.
+To run the notebook, download the dataset and upload it manually in the Colab environment.

 ---

-## 🧠 Model Details
+## 🧠 Model Overview

 - **Algorithm:** Logistic Regression
 - **Text Vectorization:** TF-IDF (Term Frequency-Inverse Document Frequency)